mykalamos/Finance/CreditRisk/CreditRisk.md

 - Borrower fails to meet their debt obligations.
 - Probability lender will not receive
-  - principal
+  - Principal
-  - interest payments
+  - Interest payments

 # Lender
 - Disrupt its cash flows
-- increase collection costs (debt collection agency).
+- Increase collection costs (debt collection agency).
 - The loss may be partial or complete

 # Interest
 - rate charged on a loan serves as the lender’s reward for accepting to bear credit risk.
 - Lower rate:
-  - a steady income
+  - Steady income
-  - a good credit history
+  - Good credit history

 # Types of Credit Risk
 ## Credit default risk